Sagar2366/LearnWithSagar/DailyChallenges/Season2/Day10/3_links.md

 10. Type `ls`.
 You’ll see that the directory `link` still exists.
 11. Type `ls test/`.
 You’ll see the directory `test` is now empty.

-### 1.5.
-Exercise: Working with Symbolic Links and Hard Links
+### 1Exercise: Working with Symbolic Links and Hard Links

 1. Open a shell as the `student` user.
 2. From your home directory, type `ln /etc/passwd .` (Make sure that the command ends with a dot that has a space before it!).
 This command gives you an “operation not permitted” error because you are not the owner of `/etc/passwd`.